ne75/p2llvm/development/phase0/step3-shifts.md

 Software checkpoint, 2026-09-07.
 The three shift helpers are repaired and their hardware fixtures are built.
-Hardware execution remains pending; this does not close step 3 or start step 4. `__negdi2` still needs its return-contract audit.
+Hardware execution remains pending; this does not close step 3 or start step 4.
+The later [negation checkpoint](step3-negation.md) repairs `__negdi2` and supersedes the command below with a 27-image run.

 ## Changes to review